SSmith-NUIG/Pool-seq_analysis_mitochondrial/README.md

 # Pool-seq_analysis_mitochondrial
-Pipeline to assemble and annotation honey bee mitochondrial genomes from pool seq data
+Pipeline to assemble and annotate honey bee mitochondrial genomes from pool seq data

 ## First step
 Run ```submit_config_creator.sh``` to create unique config files for each of our samples